jclaxton/workflow/README.md

 In this exercise, you will build pages for the "workflow" section of our application.
 Workflow serves a similar purpose to ticketing systems like Jira, but it's fully integrated with our broader application.
 So tools used to work on a given ticket can be accessed on the same pages used to track them.

-Workflow tracks multi-step, collaborative processes.
+Workflow tracks multistep, collaborative processes.
 At each step in the process, the item is assigned to a specific person.
 The assignee can use other tools within the application to work on that item and push it onto the next step.
 This example

 ## Functional Requirements